Sausage and Colcannon

 This cozy meal that we last served in 2020 for St. Patrick's Day was so good that we wanted to bring it back again for the holiday.
-It's a hearty, comforting meal that goes great with a pint of Guinness, if you'd like!
+It's a hearty, comforting meal that goes great with a pint of gluten-free beer, if you'd like!

 Smarts: Not familiar with colcannon?
 It's mashed potatoes with green cabbage mixed in.

 - Cabbage, green - 8 oz , chopped